Philadelphia Eagles fans, welcome to the alternative universe.

 Here is a look back:

-- Beat the New York Giants on Thursday Night Football, 22-21
+- They beat the New York Giants on Thursday Night Football, 22-21.

-- Defeated the Dallas Cowboys on Sunday Night Football, 23-9
+- They defeated the Dallas Cowboys on Sunday Night Football, 23-9.

 Maybe this team needs a national showcase.

 Take away those three games, and the Eagles are 0-6-1.